rizo/io/README.md

 - Simple and extensible core model.
 - First-class composable computations.
-- Backend agnostic processing (sources and sinks may be data-structures, sockets, files, etc).
+- Context independent processing (sources and sinks may be data-structures, sockets, files, etc.).
-- Support for various kinds of communication patterns (`pair`, `reqrep`, `pubsub`, etc).
+- Support for various kinds of communication patterns (`pair`, `reqrep`, `pubsub`, etc.).
 - Prompt finalization of resources.
-- Early termination by downstream and notification of uptream termination.
+- Early termination consumers and notification of upstream termination.

+This model permits a context independent creation of data transformations that may later be adapted and applied to concrete sources and sinks.

 ## Examples